paulkarpenko/us-code-ui/uscode/title-43-public-lands/chapter-012-reclamation-and-irrigation-of-lands-by-federal-government.md

 ### Statutory Notes

 #### References in Text
-The Fish and Wildlife Coordination Act ([48 U.S.C.
-401](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title48-section401&num=0&edition=prelim)), as amended, referred to in text, is act Mar.
+The Fish and Wildlife Coordination Act (48 Stat.
+401), as amended, referred to in text, is act Mar.
 10, 1934, ch.
 55, 48 Stat.
 401, which is classified generally to sections 661 to 666c–1 of Title 16, Conservation.
 For complete classification of this Act to the Code, see [section 661(a) of Title 16](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title16-section661/a&num=0&edition=prelim), Short Title note set out under [section 661 of Title 16](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title16-section661&num=0&edition=prelim), and Tables.

 #### Amendments
 1986—Pub.
 L. 99–546 inserted provisions which related to transfer of funds for conduct of investigations to Fish and Wildlife Service or to National Marine Fisheries Service.